Slartibartfass2/ingredient_collector/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPLv3 License (before v0.8.0 under MIT).
 See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>